Curriculum Vitae

 I continue to keep a beady eye on the W3C Music Notation Community Group.
 (Waiting for them to start discussing the web and the world's other music notations.)

 March 18th: Completed the first version of the ResidentWAFSynth, and added it to my WebMIDISynthHost application (GitHub repository).
-April: MNXtoSVG (A C# desktop application that converts MNX files to SVG and embedded MIDI data).
-November 6th: Completed my Slur Template Converter web application (GitHub repository) |

 2021